aws/aws-cli/awscli/examples/ssm/register-task-with-maintenance-window.rst

 **To register a task using a Maintenance Windows target ID**

 This example registers a task using a Maintenance Window target ID.
-The maintenance window target ID was in the output of the ``aws ssm register-target-with-maintenance-window`` command, otherwise you can retrieve it from the output of the ``aws ssm describe-maintenance-window-targets`` command.
+The Maintenance Window target ID was in the output of the ``aws ssm register-target-with-maintenance-window`` command, otherwise you can retrieve it from the output of the ``aws ssm describe-maintenance-window-targets`` command.

 Command::